Sentinel

 How to Use

-1. Switch to the References tab
+1. Switch to the Dependencies tab

 2. Drag an asset into the Target Asset field (or use the object picker)